tbarlow12/tbarlow12.github.io/post_drafts/2018-4-19-microsoft.md

 At the end of the summer, I had some difficult decisions to make.
 I really had enjoyed working with my team for the past two summers.
 I had learned a lot and was sure there was more to learn from them.
 But I also felt like broadening my horizons and looking at what other teams/companies had to offer.
 I had been reaching out to teams throughout Microsoft to see what they were working on and if it was something I could be interested in.
 They highly encourage this at Microsoft, especially for iterns.

 The company has an internal website where employees can add tags to their profile to indicate what they were working on, and I noticed that a bunch of members of the Partner Catalyst Team had a very diverse set of technologies they were working on.
-I reached out to the team, set up a couple informationals and ended up deciding to accept an offer as a full-time employee with them.
+I reached out to the team to set up a couple informationals and joined a project with a few of the team members at the company hackathon to see what it was like to work with them.

+I was blown away

 I talked with and interviewed with several different companies around the West,